MasonProtter/SimpleUnderscores.jl/README.md

 There's a second, unexported macro `@_` which is the exact same as `@->` but some people may prefer the name.
 If you prefer that, then you can simply do `using SimpleUnderscores: @_`.

 ### Caveats
-Because the parser is such that [commmas parse tighter than macros](https://github.com/JuliaLang/julia/issues/36547#issuecomment-1437406477), when you write code like
+Because the parser is such that [commas parse tighter than macros](https://github.com/JuliaLang/julia/issues/36547#issuecomment-1437406477), when you write code like

 ``` julia
 map(@-> _ + _, [1, 2])